njsito01/Portfolio-Project_CTA-Ridership/README.md

 1. How is ridership for different modes of public transit affected by different weather conditions?
    - Precipitation, temperature, humidity, solar radiation
-3. Do people utilize different modes depending on those weather conditions?
+3. Do riders utilize different modes depending on those weather conditions?
 4. Are there seasonal trends for different modes?
 (Does bus usage increase in the summer?
 Etc.)

 ## Preparation & Data Cleaning